Sultech/simple-taskbar/README.md

 Dash to Panel is disabled while Simple Taskbar is active because both extensions restructure GNOME's main panel.
-Dash to Dock and Ubuntu Dock are disabled only while Taskbar mode is active; both remain available in Default GNOME Panel mode.
+Dash to Dock and Ubuntu Dock are disabled whenever Taskbar, Dock or Windows XP Theme mode is active; both remain available in Default GNOME Panel mode.

-Blur My Shell panel styling is supported on the primary panel.
+Blur My Shell panel styling is supported on the primary and secondary panels.
 When a supported desktop-icons extension is active, Start Menu application menus can also add or remove desktop shortcuts.

 ## Development